Logo

 • Ensuring that the Exchange Autodiscover service is running correctly

-• Yahoo Oauth support in Mailbird
+• Yahoo OAuth support in Mailbird

-• Microsoft Office 365 OAuth 2.0 (modern authentication) support
+• Microsoft OAuth 2.0 (modern authentication) support

 See more